 NIA head calls on JPs to step up efforts to fight corruption

-ST JAMES, Jamaica — Executive Director of National Integrity Action (NIA), Professor Trevor Munroe, has called on Justices of the Peace (JPs) to step up their efforts and assist in the ongoing fight against corruption.
+MONTEGO BAY, St James — Executive director of National Integrity Action (NIA), Professor Trevor Munroe has called on justices of the peace (JPs) to step up their efforts and assist in the ongoing fight against corruption.

-Professor Munroe, who was speaking at a Justice of the Peace Sensitisation Session at the Montego Bay Convention Centre, in St James, on Friday December 6, said JPs have a very important role to play in justice reform programme, and that the country is depending on them to stay the course and continue to respect their Oath of Office.
+Professor Munroe, who was speaking at a justice of the peace sensitisation session at Montego Bay Convention Centre in St James on Friday, said JPs have a very important role to play in the justice reform programme, and that the country is depending on them to stay the course and continue to respect their oath of office.

-The executive director said while he is aware that many JPs have been going above and beyond the call of duty, now more than ever is the time “Jamaica is calling you” to demonstrate that unquestionable integrity, that continuing service, that discharge of your responsibilities to avoid “partisan, political influences,” as you are enjoined to do by your code of conduct.
+The NIA executive director said while he is aware that many JPs have been going above and beyond the call of duty, now more than ever is the time, [as] “Jamaica is calling you” to demonstrate that unquestionable integrity, that continuing service, that discharge of your responsibilities to avoid “partisan, political influences”, as you are enjoined to do by your code of conduct.

 “Our mission is to combat corruption and to practise our principles of integrity and impartiality,” he added.

-Professor Munroe said that in carrying forward “these objectives,” the NIA has supported not only the training of JPs but of officials at other levels in the justice system, in particular, investigators from the Jamaica Constabulary Force (JCF), functionaries in the courts and prosecutors.
+Professor Munroe said that in carrying forward “these objectives”, the NIA has supported not only the training of JPs but of officials at other levels in the justice system, in particular, investigators from the Jamaica Constabulary Force, functionaries in the courts, and prosecutors.

-“You should note that between 2017 and 2018 we engaged over 250 police investigators and prosecutors in anti-gang training,” he noted.
+“You should note that between 2017 and 2018 we engaged over 250 police investigators and prosecutors in anti-gang training,” he said.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive